org-zick/andrewzick.com/README.md

 A bit of a mess.
 Currently runs in a [Caddy](https://github.com/caddyserver/caddy/) container on ECS.

 ## Todo
+- Write up a blog(?) or something other post about my experiences doing the container conversion?
+    - part 1, why?
+    - part 2, the old setup + background
+    - part 3, what was my goal?
+    - part 4, the process TM
+    - part 5, success
+    - part 6, cost analysis (vs. experience doing this)
+    - part 7, "so you want to do the same thing?"

+## Future
+- Run my website off IPv6
+- Automate building the container and pushing it to ECR, possibly with...tests??
+- Fix the top-level folder organization to have the html pages in a folder, but still work with templating
+- Integrate my CBB bracket and SLP ideas into the website, possible as subdomains

+## Done
+- My git commits are not signed [thanks to this presentation](https://youtu.be/JC-xCXcyNXI?t=1550)
+- Add pre-commit to this repo
 - Rework the whole website to run as a container
     - ~~Run Caddy locally in a container~~
     - ~~Setup my website inside this local container~~